Languages of Somaliland

-Most people in Somaliland speak at least two of the state's three official languages: Somali, Arabic, and English.
-Article 6 of the Constitution of 2001 designates the official languages of Somaliland to be Somali and English, though Arabic is a mandatory subject in school and is used in mosques around the region and was later given official status.
-English is actively spoken and taught in schools.
+Most people in Somaliland speak at least two out of three widespread languages: the official language Somali, the second language Arabic, and the international language English.
+Article 6 of the Constitution of 2001 designates the official languages of Somaliland to be Somali and Arabic, though English is actively spoken and taught in schools.
+Somalilanders often speak a mix of two languages — Arabic and Somali.